rancher/docs/content/rancher/v2.x/en/overview/installation-options/_index.md

 - With [TLS termination on a load balancer]({{<baseurl>}}/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/#external-tls-termination)
 - With a [custom Ingress]({{<baseurl>}}/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/#customizing-your-ingress)

-RKE also has many configuration options for customizing the Kubernetes cluster to suit your specific environment.
-Please see the [RKE Documentation]({{<baseurl>}}/rke/latest/en/config-options/) for the full list of options and capabilities.
+# More Options for Single Node Installations

 Refer to the [single node installation docs]({{<baseurl>}}/rancher/v2.x/en/installation/single-node/) for details other configurations including:

 - With [API auditing to record all transactions]({{<baseurl>}}/rancher/v2.x/en/installation/single-node/#api-audit-log)
 - With an [external load balancer]({{<baseurl>}}/rancher/v2.x/en/installation/single-node/single-node-install-external-lb/)
 - With a [persistent data store]({{<baseurl>}}/rancher/v2.x/en/installation/single-node/#persistent-data)

+# More Kubernetes Options

+RKE also has many configuration options for customizing the Kubernetes cluster to suit your specific environment.
+Please see the [RKE Documentation]({{<baseurl>}}/rke/latest/en/config-options/) for the full list of options and capabilities.